jerryscript-project/jerryscript/jerry-core/profiles/README.md

   Enables or disables the [String](http://www.ecma-international.org/ecma-262/5.1/index.html#sec-15.5) built-in.
 * `JERRY_BUILTINS`:
   Enables or disable all of the [Standard Built-in ECMAScript 5.1 Objects](http://www.ecma-international.org/ecma-262/5.1/index.html#sec-15)
-  This option is evaulated first, any other `JERRY_BUILTIN_<name>` defines will override that specific builtin config.
+  This option is evaluated first, any other `JERRY_BUILTIN_<name>` defines will override that specific builtin config.
   Equivalent with setting the following defines to the `JERRY_BUILTINS` value:
     * `JERRY_BUILTIN_ANNEXB`
     * `JERRY_BUILTIN_ARRAY`